Date: 28th December 2020

 We will of course review this if there is a change to goverment or HSE guidance, such as a tier change.

-As we are a provider of training and education, our planned courses will be going ahead up to Thursday 5th November.
+As we are a provider of training and education, our planned courses will be going ahead, venues permitting.

 We continue to make our training COVID safe to protect our delegates and instructors.

 Below is our latest update on courses during the COVID-19 outbreak and also the steps we take to ensure the safety of all attending delegates during our courses.

 Following recent Government updates, we are able to continue training and we are not restricted to groups of 6 due to our courses coming under ‘training and education’.